oduameh/node-course/docs/Instructions/in-sync-quickly.md

 :::note

-If 'Replayed Block' messages appear, this is a normal security function of the Haskell node where it performs a full replay on the database to re-process the block history of the network:
+If 'Replayed Block' messages appear, this is a normal security function of the Haskell node, where it performs a full replay on the database to re-process the block history of the network:

 ![block-replay](/img/replayed-block.png)

-Let this process finish before moving forward.
+Let this process complete before proceeding.
 This does not take as long on the testnet since the ledger is much smaller compared to mainnet.

 :::